What are your fees?

 When do you make your service attempts?

-We attempt service between the hours of 8 am and 5 pm, Monday through Friday, excepting holidays.
-We will make, unless we have a valid reason to stop or not enough time, no less than three (3) attempts to serve your documents.
+We attempt service between the hours of 8 am and 6 pm, Monday through Friday, except holidays.
+Unless we have a valid reason to stop or not enough time, we will make no less than three (3) attempts to serve your documents.
 Due diligence is generally defined as three attempts at three different times of the day (morning, afternoon, early evening).

 If the time I need you to attempt service is before 8am or after 6pm, what should I do?